ongchinkiat/robond-search-and-sample/README.md

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=MiPmyRX1FZU" target="_blank"><img src="http://img.youtube.com/vi/MiPmyRX1FZU/0.jpg"
 alt="Rover Simulation" width="240" height="180" border="1" /></a>

+There are other simulation runs captured that illustrate interesting situations, e.g.
+1. Rover confused by 2 rocks in the same view
+2. Picked up 6 rocks, but the simulator lags so much that the rover keep spinning round and round when trying to target home
+3. Rock was embedded too deep into the wall, rover moved keeping to the side of wall but still didn't trigger the "near_sample" signal and moved pass the rock

+I may upload these to youtube if I can find time.

 ### Parameters consideration

 The current parameters are designed to enhance the chance of completing a full  run of picking all 6 rocks and map close to 100%.
 The trade off is that the